 The Swedish state transferred its shares in Studsvik AB to Vattenfall.

 The group is comprehensively restructured.
-The units that were not related to nuclear power were wound up or sold.
-Individual companies are set up in the group in the aim of achieving a customer-oriented organization.
-Vattenfall successively divested its holding of shares in Studsvik AB in the mid 1990s to private investment companies.
+The units that were not related to nuclear power were divested.
+Individual companies are set up in the group with the aim of achieving a customer-oriented organization.
+Vattenfall successively divested its holding of shares in Studsvik AB in the mid-1990s to private investment companies.
 In 1998, a German company, SINA Industriservice GmbH, which is active in health physics and decontamination, was acquired.

 The nuclear division of Scandpower AS in Norway, which develops in-core fuel management codes, was also acquired.
-The same year the the start of the construction if the facility in Erwin, Tennessee begun.
-The facility is meant for volume reduction of low- and intermediate-level radioactive waste from the US nuclear power industry.
-During 1998 the development of a method for treating brain tumours, based on the BNCT method, also started.
+The construction of the THOR waste treatment facility in Erwin, Tennessee, began.
+The facility reduces the volume of low- and intermediate-level radioactive waste from the US nuclear power industry.
+During 1998 the development of a method for treating brain tumours also started.